oberstet/scratchbox/python/twisted/sharedsocket/README.md

 We compare the performance to Nginx.

+Test results are [here](https://github.com/oberstet/scratchbox/raw/master/python/twisted/sharedsocket/results.pdf) with detailed test setup description and test logs further below.

-For the results, please see the `results.pdf` in this folder.
-All testing details are below.
-I encourage everyone interested to repeat and verify the results.
+I encourage anybody interested to repeat and verify the testing.
 Personally, I find the results quite encouraging.
+But seeing is believing;)

 There is no bottleneck, and this design should in principle scale linearly with the number of available cores.
 The credits for the approach go to [Jean-Paul Calderone](http://as.ynchrono.us/).
 Thanks again Jean-Paul for another incredible helpful [answer](http://stackoverflow.com/a/10088578/884770).
 Any bugs, issues and mistakes here are my own;)